 If wavelengths do not have at least half of their wavelengths to run back and forth they can bump into themselves.
 This continual bumping into themselves causes the wavelengths to stand around if you will and not keep moving through the room.
 When wavelengths stand around, the sound pressure created by this process causes unwanted effects.
 Room modes can have two major effects on the sound in our home theater, listening rooms, or professional recording environments.
 These modes are determined by the length of sound waves or acoustic wavelengths.

 Too Much Energy

 First, room modes can exaggerate certain frequency ranges.
-These exaggerations or gain if you will can overwhelm surrounding frequencies and smother them to the point where they can not be heard at all.
+These exaggerations or gain if you will overwhelm surrounding frequencies and smother them to the point where they can not be heard at all.
 If one places a microphone within one of these modes, certain frequencies will not be heard at all and some frequencies will be too prominent in the recording.
 Bass boom is an example of a room modal issue that can smother and can exaggerate certain frequencies.

 Where Did It Go

 Wavelengths in our room need distance to travel freely and not be influenced by our room boundary surfaces such as our walls, ceilings, and floors.
-In an ideal acoustical world, with full wavelength theory applied, all frequencies have the full wavelength distance to travel.
+In an ideal acoustical world, with full acoustic wavelength theory applied, all frequencies have the full wavelength distance to travel.
 We could have this scenario if we had rooms that had 60′ distances in height, width, and length and we wanted a room completely flat down to 20 Hz.
 Unfortunately, real estate is expensive and reality is much different.
-Half wave theory allows for half the wavelength distance to travel freely and then bounce back towards the source and then fall short of the next boundary.
-Half wave theory must be the minimum governing consideration when we are seeking a flat room response at certain frequencies especially those below 100 cycles in our home theater, listening, or recording studios.
+The half-wave theory allows for half the wavelength distance to travel freely and then bounce back towards the source and then fall short of the next boundary.
+Half-wave theory must be the minimum governing consideration when we are seeking a flat room response at certain frequencies especially those below 100 cycles in our home theater, listening, or recording studios.